victoni/victoni.github.io/_posts/2019-9-30-bug-hunting:-xss-on-cookie-popup-warning.md

----
-layout: post
-title: Bug Bounty: XSS on Cookie pop-up warning
+# Bug Bounty: XSS on Cookie pop-up warning
----

 ### This is a write-up about a weird XSS vuln I found, that made me think I was losing my mind.